neondatabase/website/content/docs/manage/operations.md

 ### List operations

-Lists operation for the specified project.
+Lists operations for the specified project.
 This method supports response pagination.
 For more information, see [List operations with pagination](#list-operations-with-pagination).

 ```text
 /projects/{project_id}/operations/{operation_id}